Geocld/sparkee/README.md

 $ spark init
 ```

 Initialize `spark workspace`.
-There will create a `spark.json`, you can make spark manage all of packages or custom packages.
+There will create a `spark.json`, you can make spark manage all of packages or customized packages.

 > Spark assumes the repo has already been initialized with `git init`.